 - Isn’t total darkness unnatural?
 Shouldn’t we be exposed to stars and moon at night?

 Second, covering our eyes, seeking solitude, and taking cover when traumatized—shocked, exhausted, or emotionally overwhelmed—is a reflex.
 We have to be conditioned out of it by force.
 Taking extended shelter like a darkroom retreat merely supports this reflex when the trauma is great enough to require it.

 Shelter is an instinct that intensifies with trauma.
-Large uncovered windows came only very recently to popular architecture.
+Large uncovered windows came to popular architecture very recently.
 Traditional shelter, civilized and indigenous, is dark or easily darkenable.